Pathways012/FPGA_Portfolio/beginner/LED_toggle/readme.md

 The LED state toggles on each falling edge of the switch.

 ![Block diagram of LED toggle D flip-flop design](img/block_diagram.PNG)

+## Behavior
+Each time the falling edge of the switch is detected, the D flip-flop (and therefore the LED) will toggle.
 ![Simulation waveform of the LED_toggle module in action](img/simulation_waveform.PNG)

 ## Tools & Hardware